simalexan/api-lambda-stripe-charge/README.md

 - An additional parameter `EnableCapture` which you can set to `true` and on the `/charge` endpoint do only an authorization of a charge (to reserve funds).
 By default its `false`
 - An additional API endpoint `/capture` which you can call only upon an authorized charge (where you haven't immediatelly charged the customer), to actually pick up the reserved funds from the customer.
 It requires three parameters (`charge` - the id of the charge you want to capture and `email` - the email of the customer, useful for the SNS Topic)
-- An additional API endpoint `/refund` which you can call only upon an authorized charge (where you haven't immediatelly charged the customer), to actually refund up the reserved funds from the customer.
-It requires three parameters (`charge` - the id of the charge you want to capture and `email` - the email of the customer, useful for the SNS Topic)
+- An additional API endpoint `/refund` which you can call only upon an authorized charge, to actually refund up the reserved / paid funds from the customer.
+It requires three parameters (`charge` - the id of the charge you want to refund and `email` - the email of the customer, useful for the SNS Topic)